Development

 cd server

-Notice: The server module offers the yarn dev task that uses nodemon.
+Notice: The server module offers the npm run dev task that uses nodemon.
 It will restart the server every time a file is changed (hot reload).
 The app module uses hot reload by default.

 Available tasks

-The package.json files contain other useful scripts, which you can execute using yarn <command> or npm run <command>:
+The package.json files contain other useful scripts, which you can execute using npm run <command> or npm run <command>:

 CommandDescription